9 Rational Coping Strategies to Navigate Political Differences in 2020 Using REBT

 The goal of this blog is not to take away all of our passion for activism and change, thereby leaving us emotionless and disinterested in politics, the future of our country, and humanity itself!
 I absolutely understand and empathize with serious concern, disappointment, and frustration regarding our current political climate; therefore, it is never my intention to minimize or trivialize anyone’s emotions or invalidate the experience of any marginalized community or individual.
 My intention is simply to utilize REBT philosophy to facilitate all of us with adopting rational beliefs and attitudes about the socio-political adversities that frustrate us, so that we can identify our most important values, establish long-term goals to help us achieve our values, and continue to think and behave in ways that are consistent with our values.
 This will greatly contribute to alleviating unhealthy and dysfunctional negative emotions, such as anger, and consequently, minimize the chances of severing ties with a person or place that we care deeply about, in spite of political differences.
 By encouraging us to hold pragmatic beliefs about the inevitable socio-political challenges that will arise throughout our lifetime, REBT can help us to experience and sustain healthy negative emotions that motivate us to responsibly advocate for the changes that we desire in a constructive and adaptive way without moving us further away from the people we love, the life that we desire, and the inner peace we value for our health and wellness.

-Ultimately, REBT teaches us how to get more of what we want out of our lives, and less of what we do not: it cultivates psychological resiliency, emotional and behavioral responsibility, personal autonomy, and, at its best, a deep and profound metaphysical shift within our world view, leading to a profound sense of inner peace.
+Ultimately, REBT teaches us how to get more of what we want out of our lives, and less of what we do not: it cultivates psychological resiliency, emotional and behavioral responsibility, personal autonomy, and, at its best, a deep metaphysical shift within our world view, leading to a profound sense of inner peace.
 It is a philosophy for living that has become my greatest passion to disseminate to others, and it has gifted me with the confidence to believe with certainty that I can make a sincere and progressive difference in the lives of those I cross paths with by sharing my knowledge of REBT with them.

 The reality of the world, our country, and of politics is that nothing and no one is perfect.
 People we care about do disappoint us, and at times we also disappoint ourselves.
 Politicians and political parties have both positive and negative attributes, traumatic events can and do occur, and injustices absolutely do exist.
 Regardless of the enormity of the world’s grief and all of the challenges that will be presented to us in 2020 and beyond, when we allow the way that we think about political differences to take us to an unhealthy place emotionally, we generally put ourselves in a less productive position to implement effective changes and progress, potentially sacrificing the opportunity to bring more voices over to our platform, and missing the chance to learn adaptive and constructive ways to cope with conflict.
 Furthermore, we may end up losing that which is most important to us, such as close relationships with people whose love for us far exceeds our political differences, as well as our own psychological health and inner peace, and that is the ultimate injustice to ourselves!